corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

     }
 }
 ```

 {{< note >}}
-While `WellKnownIssuableState` can be used independently from `IssuableState`, they work well with each other as you can leverage the `IssuableConstraints` while querying for specific issuers by name instead of by `PublicKey`s.
+While `WellKnownIssuableState` can be used independently from `IssuableState`, they work well with each other as it can leverage the `IssuableConstraints` while querying for specific issuers by name instead of by `PublicKey`s.
-{{</note >}}
+{{</note>}}

 #### Retrieving Wellknown Issuable States